ralph-sj/solar-cell-profiling/README.md

 An alternative is the AD8428 ^[6] which has a fixed gain of 2000

 ## Software
 Simpel software running on a low power procesosr is to be created to read sensors and then save data in a remote server.
-It is designed to run on  the MSP430G2553 launchpad.
+It is designed to run on  the MSP-EXP430G2 launchpad ^[7],[8],[10].
 This is used due to their availability, ease of use and low power operation

 ### Development environment
-The Arduino-like Energia development environment was used here due to the ease of use and the widespread availability of libraries.
+The Arduino-like Energia ^[9] development environment was used here due to the ease of use and the widespread availability of libraries.

 ## References
 [1](http://makerzone.mathworks.com/resources/build-a-digital-voltmeter-using-raspberry-pi/) Mathworks, "Build a Digital Voltmeter Using Raspberry Pi" (2005)